wendyverdonk93/docs/content/integrations/plugins/magento2/old/faq/refunding-magento2.md

 You can also refund from your [MultiSafepay Control](https://merchant.multisafepay.com)

-_Note: Refunding from the Magento 2 backend is disabled when the order has a Fooman Surcharge.
-It is still possible to refund those orders through [MultiSafepay Control](https://merchant.multisafepay.com)_
+_Note: Refunding from the Magento 2 backend is disabled when the order has a Fooman [Surcharge](/faq/general/glossary/#surcharge) It is still possible to refund those orders through [MultiSafepay Control](https://merchant.multisafepay.com)_